Bad Credit Mortgage Loans

 You'll need to provide various documents, including proof of income (such as pay stubs or tax returns) and recent bank statements.
 For a complete list of documents needed, see our document checklist.

-Government backed loan programs, such as FHA, VA and USA loans, are usually the easist type of loan to get approved for.
+Government backed loan programs, such as an FHA loan, VA loan and USDA loan, are usually the easiest type of loan to get approved for.

 Good income will help lower your debt ratio and is a strong compensating factor that lenders take into consideration when evaluating an applicant with bad credit.